yunkiyau/stationary-human-presence-detection/README.md

 #  1. `ADC_FFTs_07OCT.py` — Real-Time Radar Interface (Main Acquisition Script)

 **Purpose:**
-Primary data-acquisition program used in the research paper.
+Primary data-acquisition program used in the report.

 This script: